susithrupasinghe/algothan21-hackerank-Selection/README.md

 This bot will make http requests with Hacker Rank Private API ( Still there are no public API .
-So i have to Reverse Hackerank Web API ) Then bot can retrive leaderboard details within few seconds ( Approx 0.5 second for 100 users )
+So i have to Reverse Hackerank Web API ) Then bot can retrive leaderboard details within few seconds ( Approx 0.5 second for 100 users .
+Without network/computing overhead )

 To generate final leaderboard , we have to input IQ test results as well.